-As the vaccination programme began, the primary care data also revealed South Asian and Black populations had far more vaccine hesitancy.
-In the over-80s in Tower Hamlets, for example, vaccine uptake was 71% in the white population but only 37% in the South Asian population and 26% in the Black population.
-Worryingly, the same groups at a higher risk of catching Covid-19 and dying from it were also the least likely to be vaccinated.
+As the vaccination programme began, primary care data also revealed South Asian and Black populations were less likely to be vaccinated.
+In the over-80s in Tower Hamlets, for example, vaccine uptake was 71 per cent in the white population but only 37 per cent in the South Asian population and 26 per cent in the Black population.
+Worryingly, the same groups at a higher risk of catching Covid-19 and dying from it were also the least likely to be protected.

 We alerted our network of GPs, commissioners and local authorities across north east London and supported them to act on the evidence.
-Across north east London, our dashboards informed public health initiatives to build trust and understanding among communities where vaccine uptake was lowest.
+CEG dashboards informed public health initiatives to build trust and understanding among communities where vaccine uptake was lowest.
 These included videos for social media, interactive webinars, a new vaccination centre at the East London Mosque, and working with imams to allay fears and address misinformation.

 Six weeks later, the gap in vaccination uptake by ethnicity had already started to narrow.
-Vaccine uptake in Tower Hamlets stood at 86% in the white population, 71% in the South Asian population and 58% in the Black population.
+Vaccine uptake in Tower Hamlets stood at 86 per cent in the white population, 71 per cent in the South Asian population and 58 per cent in the Black population.

 Our figures were highlighted on national television and in Parliament, contributing to the wider picture and nationwide effort for vaccine equity.

-Team: Sally Hull, Crystal Williams, Chris Carvalho, Kambiz Boomla and John Robson in collaboration with Mark Ashworth, King’s College London.
-Special thanks to Luke Readman, Regional Director of Digital Transformation at NHS London, and Somen Banerjee, Director of Public Health at Tower Hamlets Council, for their efforts in disseminating our analyses and enabling teams on the ground to act on the evidence.
+Special thanks to Luke Readman, Regional Director of Digital Transformation at NHS London, and Somen Banerjee, Director of Public Health at Tower Hamlets Council, for their efforts in disseminating our analyses and enabling teams on the ground to act.